 Clear Blue competes in a marketplace where most competitors focus on large, on-grid power systems, concentrating only on one-time sales of hardware products.
-The Company's focus is on the off-grid market.
+The Company's focus is on the off-grid market for mission critical infrastructure applications.
 Its business model is to provide an ongoing Energy-as-a-Service ("EaaS") delivery model where customers receive long-term assurance of reliable power, and Clear Blue is paid additional revenue over time for that reliability.
-As a result, Clear Blue holds a first-mover advantage and leads the market, as evidenced by deployment of its systems in more than 37 countries.
+As a result, Clear Blue holds a first-mover advantage and leads the market, as evidenced by deployment of its systems in more than 37 countries and over 5.4 million days of operating data.